Medusa (Caravaggio): Material

 The chemical composition of this painting is extremely complex.
 Caravaggio used a circular shield made from poplar wood as a base for this painting.
-The shield was covered by linen, on which four different layers of paint - known as preparation layers - were added to help create the basis for the painting.
+The shield was covered by linen, on which four different layers of paint—known as preparation layers—were added to help create the basis for the painting.
 On top of the preparation layers, an additional layer was applied to make the background appear more reflective.
-On top of this reflective layer, another layer was applied (the green background that is shown on the painting) - this layer consists of a mixture of verdigris and lead-tin yellow paint.
+On top of this reflective layer, another layer was applied (the green background that is shown on the painting)—this layer consists of a mixture of verdigris and lead-tin yellow paint.
 On top of this background layer, three more layers consisting of mixtures of siccative oils, turpentine and mastic with traces of beeswax were applied to form the painting.
 At last, a few more layers were added to help conserve the painting.

 Style

-The level of tenebrism and realism are well portrayed in this painting – creating a three-dimensional appearance.
-Medusa's cheeks and jawline are elongated to complement the nature of the painting.
-Caravaggio's idea of using a convex shield as a canvas was to paint it from Perseus' point of view – in the instance Medusa's reflection appeared on his shield, right before he killed her.
+Caravaggio employs tenebrism and realism to create the illusion of a three-dimensional work.
+Medusa's cheeks and jawline are also elongated to complement the nature of the painting.

+Caravaggio chose to mount the canvas on a convex wooden shield because it would draw comparisons to the much-celebrated work of Leonardo da Vinci.
+A well-known anecdote of the time stated that Leonardo's father had once asked him to decorate the surface of a shield.
+In response, Leonardo had painted a "hybrid monster," combining the attributes of animals such as snakes, insects and lizards.
+Medusa, with her snakes for hair, could also be considered a "hybrid monster."

 Influence

-The idea of decapitation is a very frequent image portrayed by Caravaggio and it tends to occur in many of his artworks such as Judith Beheading Holofernes, David with the Head of Goliath, and The Beheading of St John the Baptist.
+Caravaggio depicted the act of decapitation in several of his other paintings, including Judith Beheading Holofernes, David with the Head of Goliath, and The Beheading of St John the Baptist.

-Caravaggio's artwork is portrayed as being a visual instrument through the depiction of scenes related to torture and martyrdom.
-Every artist paints themselves in their own works of art.
-That being said, Caravaggio's dark and mysterious nature is evident and demonstrated in his paintings.
-The combination of violence and realism is what makes his work unique.